Vyral/lee-yousef-blog/_posts/2016-12-07-2-major-news-events-affecting-the-calgary-market.md

 ---
 layout: post
-title: Two Major News Events Affecting the Calgary Market
+title: 2 Major News Events Affecting the Calgary Market
 tags:
   - Real Estate
 excerpt: 'We recently had not one but two big news events happen in Calgary that will have a profound impact on our local economy and the real estate market.
 The first has to do with OPEC and the oil sector while the second pertains to new regulations in mortgage banking and their effects on interest rates.
 These far-reaching effect will impact buyers, sellers, and homeowners alike.
 For more information, watch this short video.'